cloudfoundry/app-autoscaler/README.md

 This is an incubation project for Cloud Foundry.
 You can follow the development progress on [Pivotal Tracker][t].

-The `CF-AutoScaler` provides the capability to adjust the computation resources for CloudFoundry applications through
+The `CF-AutoScaler` provides the capability to adjust the computation resources for Cloud Foundry applications through

 * Dynamic scaling based on application performance metrics
 * Scheduled scaling based on time

 The `CF-AutoScaler` is provided as a Cloud Foundry service offering.
 Any application bound with `CF-AutoScaler` service will be able to use it.

 ## Get Started

 System requirements:

-* Java 7 or above
+* Java 8 or above
 * [Apache Maven][b] 3
 * [Apache couchdb][c]
-* [CloudFoundry cf command line] [f]
+* [Cloud Foundry cf command line] [f]
-* [CloudFoundry UAA command line client][u]
+* [Cloud Foundry UAA command line client][u]

 Database requirement: